The Deeper Pattern Beneath Human Suffering

 In this article:

-• Why human suffering persists despite progress in science, medicine, and technology
+• Why human suffering persists despite extraordinary progress in science, medicine, and technology.

-• How forgetfulness of our natural state creates individual and collective suffering
+• How forgetfulness of our natural state gives rise to individual and collective suffering.

 Forgetting Our Natural State of Being